cashewe/llun/README.md

 The following describes each rule that can be set by Llun. full descriptions can be found in the rule files (`/src/data/rules`).
 When picking rules it may be tempting to simply turn them all on, but do be aware that older LLM models can become overwhelmed and unreliable when provided too much context - pick the subset of rules you think will most impact the long term success of your products.

+#### SOLID
+The five SOLID principles, individually available

-#### LLUN01: Single Responsibility Principle
+- **SOLID01**: Single Responsibility Principle
   Each class, function, or module should have one clear responsibility and one reason to change.

-#### LLUN02: Open/Closed Principle
+- **SOLID02**: Open/Closed Principle
   Software entities should be open for extension but closed for modification.

-#### LLUN03: Liskov Substitution Principle
+- **SOLID03**: Liskov Substitution Principle
 Objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.

-#### LLUN04: Interface Segregation Principle
+- **SOLID04**: Interface Segregation Principle
 Clients should not be forced to depend on interfaces they do not use.

-#### LLUN05: Dependency Inversion Principle
+- **SOLID05**: Dependency Inversion Principle
 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.

+#### CLASSIC
+A selection of other classic coding idonyms and wisdom

-#### LLUN06: Favour Composition Over Inheritance
+- **CLASSIC01**: Favour Composition Over Inheritance
 Build functionality by combining objects that contain other objects, rather than inheriting behavior from parent classes.

-#### LLUN07: YAGNI (You Aren't Gonna Need It)
-Don't implement functionality until it's actually required.
+- **CLASSIC02**: YAGNI (You Aren't Gonna Need It) Don't implement functionality until it's actually required.
 Build only what you need right now, not what you think you might need later.

-#### LLUN08: KISS (Keep It Simple, Stupid)
+- **CLASSIC03**: KISS (Keep It Simple, Stupid)
 Choose the simplest solution that solves the problem effectively.
 Avoid unnecessary complexity in design and implementation.

-#### LLUN09: Keep Functions Pure
-Functions should always return the same output for the same input and have no side effects (don't modify external state or perform I/O operations).
+- **CLASSIC04**: Consistency in approach
+Approaches to architectural problems should be consistent across the code base.

+- **CLASSIC05**: Minimize Stateful Objects
+Prefer stateless objects and immutable data structures.
+Keep mutable state localized and explicit, rather than spreading it throughout your object hierarchy.

+#### DOMAIN
+A selection of rules relating to domain driven design principles

-#### LLUN10: Use Ubiquitous Language
+- **DOMAIN01**: Use Ubiquitous Language
 Use the same terminology and concepts throughout the codebase, documentation, and conversations that domain experts use in the real business context.

-#### LLUN11: Keep Context Bounded
+- **DOMAIN02**: Keep Context Bounded
 Define clear boundaries where specific domain models and business rules apply.
 Different parts of the system can have different interpretations of the same concept.

-#### LLUN12: Convention Over Configuration
+- **DOMAIN03**: Convention Over Configuration
 Provide sensible defaults and follow established patterns so developers can be productive without extensive setup or decision-making about common scenarios.

+#### FUNCTIONAL
+A selection of rules based on functional programming paradimes

+- **FUNCTIONAL01**: Keep Functions Pure
+Functions should always return the same output for the same input and have no side effects (don't modify external state or perform I/O operations).

+- **FUNCTIONAL02**: Idempotency
+Operations should produce the same result when called multiple times with the same parameters.
+Repeated calls should not cause additional side effects or change the system state further.

+- **FUNCTIONAL03**: Immutable Objects
+Create objects whose state cannot be modified after construction.
+When changes are needed, return new instances rather than modifying existing ones.

+#### PATTERN
+A selection of coding patterns to situationally apply

-#### LLUN13: Strategy Pattern
+- **PATTERN01**: Strategy Pattern
 Define a family of algorithms or behaviors, encapsulate each one, and make them interchangeable at runtime based on context or configuration.

-#### LLUN14: Dependency Injection
+- **PATTERN02**: Dependency Injection
 Provide dependencies to a class from the outside rather than creating them internally.
 Dependencies should be injected through constructors, methods, or properties.

-#### LLUN15: Facade Pattern
+- **PATTERN03** : Facade Pattern
 Provide a simplified interface to a complex subsystem by creating a single entry point that coordinates multiple underlying components.

-#### LLUN16: Repository Pattern
+- **PATTERN04**: Repository Pattern
 Encapsulate data access logic behind an interface that mimics a collection of domain objects, separating business logic from data persistence concerns.

-#### LLUN17: Idempotency
-Operations should produce the same result when called multiple times with the same parameters.
-Repeated calls should not cause additional side effects or change the system state further.

-#### LLUN18: Minimize Stateful Objects
-Prefer stateless objects and immutable data structures.
-Keep mutable state localized and explicit, rather than spreading it throughout your object hierarchy.

-#### LLUN19: Immutable Objects
+#### TEST
-Create objects whose state cannot be modified after construction.
-When changes are needed, return new instances rather than modifying existing ones.
+Rules to be applied to testing practices specifically

-#### LLUN20: Test behaviour, not implementation
+- **TEST01**: Test behaviour, not implementation
 Write tests that verify the system's externally visible behavior rather than its internal implementation details.

 #### Custom Rules